Stone98/web-sprint-challenge-build-a-web-api/README.md

 **IMPORTANT:** Do not break any MPV functionality by adding "stretch" code!
 Keep an eye on those tests!

-- [ ] Deploy the API to Heroku.
-Deployed to: https://build-a-web-api.herokuapp.com/
+- [ ] Deploy the API to Heroku. // Deployed to: https://build-a-web-api.herokuapp.com/
-- [ ] Configure the API to support environment variables.
+- [ ] Configure the API to support environment variables. // .env file added with PORT and NODE_ENV
-- [ ] Use middleware for validation of incoming data.
+- [ ] Use middleware for validation of incoming data. // See middleware folder in api folder

 ## Submission format